swmmrman/x728-Monitor/README.md

 Devices that are not compatible

 NanoPi M4 all versions all x728s.
-The needed pins are 1.8v.
+The libraries are not available, and the needed pins are 1.8v.